-Trees took down these power lines during a summer storm.
+Contract crews work on removing trees that took down power lines after a summer storm.

-- Power lines need a clear path.
+- Trees and power lines don't mix.
+Together trees and power lines create safety hazards and cause frustrating power disruptions.
+Trees can conduct electricity when they contact power lines.
+If a child climbs the tree or an animal rubs the trunk, the result can be serious injury.
+When trees grow near power lines, limbs that blow in the wind also become the main cause of blinking lights and power interruptions. - Power lines need a clear path.
 Many tree species grow three feet or more each year.
-CREC strives to remove or prune trees near power lines every seven years to maintain a clear 30-ft. wide path on the right of way beneath more than 3,000 miles of overhead power lines. - To learn more about safe tree planting practices near power lines call CREC or visit our web page on vegetation management at cuivre.com/rightofway.
+CREC strives to remove or prune trees near power lines to maintain a clear 30-ft. wide path on the right of way beneath more than 3,000 miles of overhead power lines. - To learn more about safe tree planting practices near power lines call CREC or visit our web page on vegetation management at cuivre.com/rightofway.
 Learn about trees that grow well in our area at the Arbor Day Foundation website, arborday.org.